This park is currently closed due to fire hazard.

 - Wildlife: Fish species in the Thompson River include trout, steelhead, and salmon.
 The dry sagebrush areas of the park are home to Western Rattlesnakes, and deer are sometimes seen travelling to and from the river.
 The campground area is an oasis in this dry environment, and as such it attracts many species of birds.
 Some of the most colorful that are often seen here during the summer months are the Western Tanager, Mountain Bluebird and the Northern Oriole.

-- The approved management plan for Juniper Beach Provincial Park [PDF 152.21KB] is now available in PDF format.
+- Approved management plan for Juniper Beach Provincial Park [PDF 152KB]

 This is NOT the original management planning product.
 This document has been scanned from the original format of the plan.
 It may contain some formatting changes, however the content is consistent with the original.